Find Out the Snakes and Lizards That Could Be Hiding in Your GardenJune 7, 2019

-Our specialists have also highlighted information including where they commonly reside, what to do in the event of a bite and what they look like.
-If you’re one of the people who have herpetophobia, then you might look away now.
+Our specialists have also highlighted information, including where they commonly reside, what to do in the event of a bite, and what they look like.
+If you’re one of the people who have herpetophobia—the fear of reptiles, then you might want to look away now.

 For the victims of a snake bite, here are the guidelines that the NHS guidance recommends:

-- To try remembering the description of the snake
+- Try remembering the description of the snake.

-- They must keep the bitten part of the body as stock-still as possible.
+- Keep the bitten part of the body as stock-still as possible.
 This helps stop the venom from spreading and minimise any swelling.

 List of Seven Wild Snakes and Lizards Found in the UK

 The common European viper is also known as an adder.
 Vipers can be found right across the UK mainland.